electricjesus/dragonfood/wp-content/plugins/image-widget/readme.txt

 == Changelog ==

+= 3.2.11 =

+* Yet another minor JS fix to hopefully address issues of lightbox not working

+= 3.2.10 =

+* Fix JS typo.

 = 3.2.9 =

 * Minor JS fix to hopefully address issues of lightbox not working
+* Use new the new [jQuery.fn.on](http://api.jquery.com/on/) method for forward compatibility.

 = 3.2.8 =